Privacy Settings

 Copy to clipboard

 Is your IT setup helping or hindering your organization?
-Deciding between centralized and decentralized IT models is crucial when managing SaaS applications.
+Deciding between centralized and decentralized IT models is crucial when managing SaaS applications, and the stakes have risen sharply as AI adoption turns identity into the fastest-growing attack surface in the enterprise.
 Each approach offers distinct benefits and challenges, so how do you know which one suits your needs?

 To decide, it's important to understand how these models work and their impact on SaaS governance, IT security, and budgets.
 Let's explore centralized and decentralized IT models to help you make the best choice for your business.